code-specialist/pypi-poetry-publish/README.md

 Opinionated GitHub action to fully automate publishing packages to PyPI - using Poetry and GitHub releases.

 > :information_source: We published this action because we use it in our projects and thought it would be useful to others as well.
-This action is **open to any kind of collaboration and
-> contribution** - We're happy to receive feedback, issues, pull requests or just kudos. :heart:
+This action is **open to any kind of collaboration and contribution** - We're happy to receive feedback, issues, pull requests or just kudos.

 ## Features